Noteblox/Noteblox-Server/README.md

 ### With In Application Ticketing
 Right from the system (CRM, PO system, Insurance, etc...) the user should be able to just demark the issue and have the technical information captured automatically.

-Using NoteBLOX, users can bypass email, calls and portals and submit issues directly.
+Using NoteBLOX, users can bypass email, calls and Jira/GitHub Issues...and submit issues directly.

-NoteBLOX captures key technical details needed in systems NoteBLOX will integrate with any browser based systems.
-NoteBLOX brings the ticketing process closer to the user, things are faster and smoother and less problematic.
-Let’s precisely define the benefits
+* NoteBLOX brings the ticketing process closer to the user, things are faster and smoother and less problematic.
 * Users report issues with more accuracy.
 * Users spend less time reporting issues.
 * GitHub Developers spend less time understanding what the user is describing.
 * GitHub Developers ask fewer questions on technical details.

 Most of all, Users don't need to leave the application with the issue.
-They can do it right within yuor application.
+They can do it right within your application.

 ### This is